Hennessy Carolina

 Hennessy Carolina Almánzar (born December 22, 1995), is an American influencer, fashion designer and TV personality.
 Born and raised in New York City, she gained popularity on the VH1 reality TV series Love & Hip Hop: New York.
 She is the younger sister of rapper Cardi B.

 Early life

-Hennessy Carolina Almánzar was born on December 22, 1995, in the Bronx, New York City, to Carlos Julio Almánzar, a White Dominican, and Belkis Clara Durán, a Mixed-race Dominican of Spanish, African, and Taíno descent.
+Hennessy Carolina Almánzar was born on December 22, 1995, in the Bronx, New York City, to Carlos Almánzar, a Dominican, and Clara, a Trinidadian of African and Spanish descent.
 She was named after the cognac Hennessy, as her father arrived intoxicated on Hennessy at her birth and suggested the name to her mother.
-She identifies as Afro-Latina and has an older sister, Belcalis Marlenis Almánzar (born 1992), also known as Cardi B. She completed her early education at a local private high school before attending Renaissance High School for Musical Theater & Technology, a vocational high school located on the Herbert H. Lehman High School campus.
+She identifies as Afro-Latina and has an older sister, Belcalis Marlenis (born 1992), also known as Cardi B. She completed her early education at a local private high school before attending Renaissance High School for Musical Theater & Technology, a vocational high school located on the Herbert H. Lehman High School campus.